 I love the idea of “shopping your closet” for outfits you may not already know you own.
-Shopping your closet can be great for a number of reasons like saving money or living a more minimalist lifestyle.
-I love to do it for three big reasons:
+Doing a deep closet shop can be great for a number of reasons like saving money or living a more minimalist lifestyle.
+I love to do it for three main reasons:

 a) It cuts down on the clutter in my closet, so I can actually see and make use of my outfits.

 b) It gives my clothes an even wear.

 c) Everything feels new again because I haven't seen it or worn it in six months!

 Below are my 10 favorite tips and tricks for how to shop your closet cheaper, better, and more efficiently than you have previously (and I promise, most of these you haven't heard before!)
 We'll cover important steps such as: